AtanasovAtanas/interactive-content/EN/08-Defining-Classes/04-Constructors.md

 ```
 In the example above, we have two constructors.

-The first one takes only one parameter and the second one takes two paramaters.
+The first one takes only one parameter and the second one takes two parameters.

 ## Default Constructor

-In Java a constructor is called "Default" when it doesn't have any parameter.
+In Java, a constructor is called "Default" when it doesn't have any parameter.

 If you don't have any constructor in your class, the Java compiler will insert a default constructor for you.

 You would not find it in your source code(the java file) as it would be inserted into the code during compilation and exists in `.class` file.

-The default constructor doesn't have any parameters and look like this:
+The default constructor doesn't have any parameters and looks like this:

 ```java
 public Car() {